Northern Neck Proprietary: Fairfax County

 Prior to 1649, the entire Northern Neck had been designated by the Assembly as one large county called Northumberland.

 In 1653, the majority of the northern portion of Northumberland was named Westmoreland County.
 In 1664, Stafford County was created from the northern portion of Westmoreland.
 What is now Fairfax was first in Northumberland, then Westmoreland, and from 1664 to 1730, Stafford.

 In 1730, there was a new procedure in which, to create a new county, the Assembly would first create a new parish and then a new county whose boundaries were coterminous with those of the parish.
 In this manner, Hamilton Parish became Prince William County, Truro Parish became Fairfax County, and Cameron Parish developed into Loudoun County.

 The County of Fairfax was created by legislation introduced in May 1742, effective the following December.
 It was most likely named for Thomas, sixth Lord Fairfax.
 The dividing line was a line up Occoquan River and Bull Run, and from the head of the main branch of Bull Run, by a straight course to Ashby's Gap in the Blue Ridge.
 The decision was approved by the council and governor, and it became law 19 June 1742.

-The original Fairfax County did not exist long.
-In 1757, the Virginia House of Burgesses passed an act cutting off from it the County of Loudoun.
+The original Fairfax County only lasted until 1757, when the Virginia House of Burgesses passed an act cutting off from it the County of Loudoun.
 The dividing line between the two counties stood for 41 years, and then in 1798, the General Assembly of Virginia passed an act that provided a new dividing line, one which has remained to the present day as the boundary between Fairfax and Loudoun Counties.

+1736 expedition

+In 1736, three different survey expeditions were organized with all three having representatives of both the Colony of Virginia and of Lord Fairfax.
+One party was to explore and map the Potomac to its head; this included Major William Mayo and Mr Brookes for the Colony (and King) and Mr Winslow and John Savage for Fairfax.
+A second party was to explore and map the North Branch of the Rappahannock (Mr Wood, Mr Thomas, Jr) and the final party was to explore and map the South Branches (Rapidan and Conway Rivers) of the Rappahannock (Mr Graeme, Mr Thomas, Sr).
+All parties consisted of surveyors and commissioners and their works were completed in all three cases.

+The work of the three groups and the county surveyors lead to the preparation of a map of the Northern Neck in 1736 and 1737.
+This map shows the courses of the Potomac and Rappahannock and cites latitudes across the map.
+What the map does not show, however, is a western boundary line for the grant.
+A line connecting the head springs of the Potomac with those of the Rappahannock had yet to be surveyed.
+This was to be the work of Colonel Peter Jefferson and Thomas Lewis — the "Fairfax Line" party — in 1746 and 1747, which finally settled the disputed claims.